jsk336/antha-tools/anthadoc/redirect/redirect.md

     import "."

-Package redirect provides hooks to register HTTP handlers that redirect old godoc paths to their new equivalents and assist in accessing the issue tracker, wiki, code review system, etc.
+Package redirect provides hooks to register HTTP handlers that redirect old anthadoc paths to their new equivalents and assist in accessing the issue tracker, wiki, code review system, etc.

 ## Usage